 - Westinghouse lost billions by ignoring early warnings4

-These examples show how persian messenger syndrome can lead to big problems.
+These examples show how Persian messenger syndrome can lead to big problems.
 Even with good language skills, cultural barriers can block communication.

 How It Affects Decision-Making